 Mr. Ian Black, Director

 Ian Black is the Director of Bands and Orchestra at Dunedin High School.
 He is currently in his fifth year of teaching in Pinellas County.
-At Dunedin High School, his responsibilities include directing the Highlander Symphonic Winds and Wind Ensemble, Scottish Highlander Marching Band, Jazz Ensemble, Concert Orchestra, Percussion Ensemble, and coaching students for Solo and Ensemble.
+At Dunedin High School, his responsibilities include directing the Highlander Symphonic Winds and Wind Ensemble, Scottish Highlander Marching Band, Jazz Ensemble, Concert Orchestra, and Percussion Ensemble, and also serves as Department Chair.
 Additionally, Mr. Black teaches Advanced Placement Music Theory and oversees the Pipe Band and Highland Dancers.
 In 2013, he was honored by the Pinellas Classroom Teachers Association as the recipient of the Kraf-Custer Outstanding Educator Award.

 A Pinellas County native, Mr. Black graduated summa cum laude with his Bachelor of Science degree in Music Education from the University of South Florida with Honors College distinction.
 While at USF, Mr. Black studied clarinet performance under Professor J. Brian Moorhead, principal (solo) clarinet with the Florida Orchestra.
 He also studied conducting under Dr. Michael Robinson and Dr. William Wiedrich.
 Mr. Black served as Drum Major of the 300+ member Herd of Thunder Marching Band for two years.
 As an Honors College student, he completed his Honors Thesis which explored and studied bagpipe programs in secondary schools.
 Additionally, Mr. Black served as Festival Coordinator for the USF Festival of Winds, Opus 34, a 4-day Festival bringing in over 300 high school students to the USF campus.
 Prior to his appointment at Dunedin High School, Mr. Black briefly worked as the interim Director at Wesley Chapel High School in Wesley Chapel, FL.